Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

         print(inventory_item:getItemCount())
     end
 ***
-PlayerStats.ConsumablesUsed -- Returns the player's consumables used. getPlayerByName(name) -- Returns the player data table by name. getAutofarm() -- Returns the player's autofarm.
+player:getWorld() -- returns the current world, the player is in, and return nil if the player isnt in a world PlayerStats.ConsumablesUsed -- Returns the player's consumables used. getPlayerByName(name) -- Returns the player data table by name. getAutofarm() -- Returns the player's autofarm.